Google auth provider

 Using Google auth in custom tools

-The Arcade Model API is a convenient way to call language models and automatically invoke tools.
 You can use the pre-built Arcade Google toolkit to quickly build agents and AI apps that interact with Google services like Gmail, Calendar, Drive, and more.

 If the pre-built tools in the Google toolkit don’t meet your needs, you can author your own custom tools that interact with Google APIs.